comp-lin-alg/comp-lin-alg-course/doc/source/L7_preconditioning.rst

    \]
    }

-Chebyshev acceleration (nonexaminable in 2023/24)
+Chebyshev acceleration (examinable in 2024/25)
 ----------------------

 Say we have computed iterates `{x}^0,{x}^1,\ldots,{x}^k` using